sahyam2019/oub-remix/README.md

     Telegram Team deleted your account?
     And after that, then you pointed your fingers at us for getting your acoount deleted?
-    I will be rolling on the floor laughing at you
+    I will be rolling on the floor laughing at you.
     No presonal support will be provided.
 If you need help ask in support group mentioned below.
 /**